Faegninn/Security-Posture/README.md

 # Security-Posture
 The purpose of this repository is to provide centralized updated access to fundemental security doctrine for users of all types.
-Whether it's for a grandma or a small business owner.
+Whether it's for a grandma or a small business owner for fraud prevention or a less-technical explanation of cybersecurity standards.
+Why a GitHub site and not a PDF or website?
+GitHub allows the userbase to see the active changes.
+Instead of having people see potentially stale data, develop mistrust because they can't see who wrote what, or not understand what happened between version 1 and 2, GitHub provides a form of transparency that isn't achievable with a simple website or PDF.

+If you have specific information that you would like to request to be made into a guide or resource, submit an issue on the issues tab.
+If you would like to contribute articles, read our [contributing guide](CONTRIBUTING.md) and submit a pull request or issue.

 > [Small Businesses and Governance](SmallBusinessTrust.md) - Designed to reflect on the most common operational downfalls of small businesses or businesses that had a poor security posture from the start, this small guide poses real-world scenarios and hypothetical questions to help generate the kind of thinking that successful small business owners should employ when interacting with information technology systems and cybersecurity matters.